JavaFundamentalsZT/jf-hw-reflection/README.md

     assertEquals(4, 5);
 }
 ```
 In the example above, the equality assertion for the numbers 4 and 5 will throw RuntimeException.
-The test engine should handle the exception: if the method is marked with @Declared annotation and the annotation parameter matches the exception that was thrown by test method execution, then the test should be considered as successful.
+The test engine should handle the exception: if the method is marked with @Expected annotation and the annotation parameter matches the exception that was thrown by test method execution, then the test should be considered as successful.

   3. @Inject - injects a proxy into a field for the specified class instance, e.g:
 ```java